emqx/blog/en/202212/migrate-your-business-from-gcp-iot-core-05.md

 ## Verification

-### 1. Use MQTT X to simulate data reporting
+### 1. Use MQTTX to simulate data reporting

-We recommend you use [MQTT X](https://mqttx.app/), an elegant cross-platform MQTT 5.0 desktop client to subscribe/publish messages.
+We recommend you use [MQTTX](https://mqttx.app/), an elegant cross-platform MQTT 5.0 desktop client to subscribe/publish messages.

 Click on the add button and fill in the deployment information to connect to the deployment.
 You need to replace `broker.emqx.io` with the created deployment [connection address](https://docs.emqx.com/en/cloud/latest/create/overview.html#view-deployment-information), and add [client authentication information](https://docs.emqx.com/en/cloud/latest/deployments/auth_overview.html#authentication) to the EMQX Cloud console.
 Enter the topic name and payload message to publish the message.